younata/coz-e/src/build_log/chapter_5.md

 Because the upper longeron forward of F-28 will be getting cut off in a future chapter, I did not bother glassing forward of the forward doubler.

 This layup turned out horribly.
 Bubbles galore and even some delaminations.
 Most of the issues were along the wood longerons, and only really the first 2 or 3 layers deep.
 Still frustrating.
 After spending a few days dreading this, I sanded off most of the fiberglass.
 This took 2 days.
 The day after that, I re-glassed the upper longerons.
+This second layup turned out significantly better - I only identified 5 issues, 2 of which could be fixed by injecting epoxy into the bubble.
+I decided to let the epoxy finish curing for another day before repairing.

 ## Installing the Lower Longerons